JohnBetaCode/CarND-P5-Extended_Kalman_Filters/README.md

     ```
     clear && python3 CarND-P5-Extended_Kalman_Filters.py
     ```
-Yes, I know, making
-s horrible, I'm a bad person but too lazy every time that I changed something i python code also run everything for you.
+Yes, I know, making a build with a python script is horrible, I'm a bad person but too lazy as well to write the make line every time that I changed something in my code, dont judge me.
+This script also run everything for you.
+If you want to plot the Kalman Filter's response just wait until the car finish its path, in this way the c++ code close the csv file to plot the results later with matplotlib in the python code.

 ---
 ## Data File for EKF project